kathrinnp/DarkRayNet/README.md

 **Dark Matter Annihilation**

 We consider WIMP dark matter annihilations in the Galactic dark matter halo.
-The dark matter density is modeled by a spherically symmetric NFW profile  (refer to [1], in which we provide parameters of the profile).
-The annihilation spectra into standard model particles is taken from the tool PPPC4DMID as computed with Pythia v8.135 by Cirelli et al. [8].
+The dark matter density is modeled by a spherically symmetric NFW profile  (refer to [2], in which we provide parameters of the profile).
+In the case of antiprotons, the annihilation spectra into standard model particles is taken from the tool PPPC4DMID as computed with Pythia v8.135 by Cirelli et al. [9].
+For antideuterons, we have computed the annihilation spectra in [1].

+**The coalescence model**

+We model the production of antideuterons with the MC-based coalescence model with two free parameters: the coalescence momentum p_c and a rescaling in the Lambda_b transition rate r_Lamdba_b (see [10] for further information).
+Antiprotons and antineutrons will form an antideuteron id their relative momentum is smaller than p_c which we tuned to the amount of antideuterons produced at LEP in e+ e- colisions.

 ________________________________________________________________